Supply Chain Optimization

 1. What’s the difference between visibility-led and execution-led control towers?

-Visibility-led control towers track shipments and send alerts when problems occur.
-Execution-led platforms automate routing, dispatch, and exception handling—taking action to fix problems rather than just reporting them.
+At Locus, we see visibility-led control towers as the first step—they track shipments and alert you when problems occur.
+Execution-led platforms go further by automating routing, dispatch, and exception handling, taking action to fix problems rather than just reporting them.
 Visibility requires human intervention; execution operates autonomously.
+For operations running hundreds of daily deliveries, that difference translates directly into staffing requirements and SLA outcomes.

 2. Can planning-led and execution-led platforms work together?

-Yes.
-Planning platforms like Blue Yonder or Kinaxis handle strategic network design and demand forecasting.
+Yes, and many enterprises use both.
+Planning platforms like Blue Yonder or Kinaxis handle strategic network design and demand forecasting months ahead.
 Execution platforms like Locus translate those plans into daily routing and dispatch decisions.
-Many enterprises use both: planning for quarterly optimization, execution for daily operations.
+The combination works well: planning for quarterly optimization, execution for daily operations.
+The key is ensuring data flows between them without manual export-import cycles.

 3. How do I know if I need execution capabilities in my control tower?